HuwCampbell/HuwCampbell.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 How the Tardis Monad and a Stitching Graph helps discover affine array usage, permitting destructive updates.
 </h5>

-This was originally posted on the [Icicle Dev Blog](https://icicle-lang.github.io/).
-I've recreated it here.
+This was originally posted on the [Icicle Dev Blog](https://icicle-lang.github.io/) and is cross-posted here.

 Icicle is a high-level streaming query language, which gives new capabilities to its users, allowing them to combine and fuse hundreds of rich, individual, queries into a combined plan for